NetCrafters/nc-webhook-seed/README.md

 # NetCrafters Webhook Seed
+#### An add-on stand-alone "theme" manager for use with the Webhook CMS platform.

 The intent of this repo is to provide a stand-alone method to maintain and re-use layout/style themes within [Webhook](http://webhook.com).